 f.
 Present evidence that they possess a valid driver's license (as verified through copy of driver's license).

 h.
-Before to being indentured, applicants, regardless of method of entry, will be required to provide results of a drug test as decided by the JATC.
+Before being indentured, applicants, regardless of method of entry, will be required to provide results of a drug test as decided by the JATC.

 i.
 Individuals who can verify (proper documentation required) that they have worked a minimum of eight thousand (8000) hours specifically in the electrical construction trade; do not need to meet the requirements of item (b).